 This Tuesday will be a “catalyst for a [anti trafficking] movement in AISB,” says the day’s organizer David S. He states the reason for choosing this topic is because “human trafficking is one of Romania’s most pressing issues.”

 There will be a podcast hosted on the Human Rights Week website, with an interview with Emma, the leader of the anti-trafficking nonprofit ‘Liberated’.
-In the episode, Smith clears up misconceptions, explains ways to identify signs of trafficking, and even shares powerful stories about trafficked victims.
+In the episode, she clears up misconceptions, explains ways to identify signs of trafficking, and even shares powerful stories about trafficked victims.

 Wednesday: Freedom of Speech Day